How to view and analyze a CPInfo output file in DiagnosticsView

 - The 'name' attribute is the CPInfo section name

-- The 'dataViewer' attribute is the Data Viewer name ('Text Viewer' or 'Table Viewer')
+- The 'dataViewer' attribute is the Data Viewer name ('Text Viewer' or 'Table Viewer' or 'Sqlite Viewer')

 The predefined configuration file can be found in the file SectionDefaults.xml (typically in C:\Program Files (x86)\CheckPoint\DiagnosticsView\Config\SectionDefaults.xml).

 DiagnosticsView consists of panels.
 Each panel hosts Data Viewer.
-DiagnosticsView supports the following Data Viewers: General Information, Info Navigator, Text Viewer and Table Viewer.
+DiagnosticsView supports the following Data Viewers: General Information, Info Navigator, Text Viewer, Table Viewer and Sqlite Viewer.

 Data Viewer can be activated/deactivated by